 - UCD employees have access to the Employee Assistance Service (EAS) which offers professional counselling sessions available remotely via phone/web during this time.
 You can also access their online Support Hub, which includes guided self-assessments, self-help courses and digital intervention tools, a well-being database and information library, as well as a mood tracker.

 - UCD has launched the new support group a Mental Health and Wellbeing Support Colleagues.
 The members are trained in Mental Health First Aid and offer support and information to colleagues who are feeling overwhelmed and are concerned about their mental wellbeing.
 While Covid-19 restrictions are in place, UCD MHFA Peer Support Group will be reachable via Zoom as opposed to face-to-face.

 - UCD supports the to end mental health stigma each September.

 - UCD colleagues as part of the SPARC Initiative created this helpful guide on finding reputable sources of information: Believe It or Not

 - UCD is endeavouring to offer a range of engagement activities to help colleagues stay engaged with each other.
 Please visit the new webpage on offline engagement created by Culture & Engagement for suggestions of activities such as online yoga lessons, lunchtime sketching and upcoming initiatives.

 - Find tips on holding a video meeting on our Employee Relations' website.

-- Our Multicultural Employee Network of UCD (MENU) hosted their first virtual coffee morning on Thursday 26 March and all EDI Networks are now going to start holding virtual coffee mornings weekly (see the linked webpage for the list of networks and schedules.)
+- Our Multicultural Employee Network of UCD (MENU) hosted their first virtual coffee morning on Thursday 26 March and all are now going to start holding virtual coffee mornings weekly (see the linked webpage for the list of networks and schedules.)